 Issue(s) to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Are the landlords entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

-Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?
+Are the landlords entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?